terraform-aws-modules/terraform-aws-eks/README.md

 * You want to create an EKS cluster and an autoscaling group of workers for the cluster.
 * You want these resources to exist within security groups that allow communication and coordination.
 These can be user provided or created within the module.
 * You've created a Virtual Private Cloud (VPC) and subnets where you intend to put the EKS resources.
+The VPC satisfies [EKS requirements](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).
 * If `manage_aws_auth = true`, it's required that both [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) (>=1.10) and [`aws-iam-authenticator`](https://github.com/kubernetes-sigs/aws-iam-authenticator#4-set-up-kubectl-to-use-authentication-tokens-provided-by-aws-iam-authenticator-for-kubernetes) are installed and on your shell's PATH.

 ## Usage example